Piotr-Jasinski1/Android-Simple-Memory-App/README.md

 🛠 Requirements
 Android Studio Flamingo or newer

-Java 17+ (depending on your project setup)
+Java 17+

-Android SDK: API level 33 (or as configured in the project)
+Android SDK: API level 33

 💡 Features
 🎴 Classic memory card flipping game

 🧠 Match identical pairs

-⏱️ Tracks user moves/time (if implemented)

 🎨 Simple and clean UI

 This project is open source and free to use for educational and personal purposes.